Allen Skillicorn

-Allen Skillicorn is a former politician from Illinois.
+Allen Skillicorn is an American politician.
 He was a Republican member of the Illinois House of Representatives who represented the 66th district from 2017 to 2021.
 The 66th State House District includes parts of Algonquin, Crystal Lake, East and West Dundee, Elgin, Gilberts, Huntley, Lake in the Hills, Lakewood and Sleepy Hollow.

 Early life and education

 Born in the 1970s, Skillicorn was raised in Algonquin, Illinois.
 He graduated from Dundee-Crown High School and received an associate degree from Elgin Community College.

 Career

 Skillicorn worked as a Director of Marketing for a local electronics manufacturer.

 Skillicorn served as a trustee for East Dundee, Illinois, and as vice-chairman of the Kane County Republican Party.
 He also served as Chairman of the Republican Liberty Caucus of Illinois, Liberty Leader for the Illinois Policy Institute, Illinois Rifle Association, former board member of the Northern Kane County Chamber of Commerce, Sports Car Club of America, and a volunteer for Therapy Dogs, Inc.